NiziL/lightdm-micro-greeter/README.md

 - log in
 - single-user or multi-user mode
 - suited for HiDPI monitor
+- trigger shutdown, restart, hibernate or suspend (with `systemctl`) with escape button
 - customization
     - wallpaper
         - autoscaling on your primary monitor